-'''

 clpbackup.sh --post

-'''

-Note: After the execution, the mirror status returns to normal, automatic startup of the cluster service is set to enabled, and then the server reboots.
+After the execution, the mirror status returns to normal, automatic startup of the cluster service is set to enabled.
+For mirror disk resources: After the above actions are completed, the cluster service starts up.
+For hybrid disk resources: After the above actions are completed, the server reboots.
+The process may take time.

-7. For hybrid disk resources: When each of the current servers starts rebooting, execute the following command on all the other servers:
+7. For hybrid disk resources: When the server starts rebooting with the clpbackup.sh command, execute the following command on all the other servers:

-'''

 clpbackup.sh --post --only-reboot

-'''